The Many Colors of Weed [Complete Guide]

 During the initial growth stage, you’ll probably notice that marijuana plants showcase intense green coloring.
 You will usually need to wait until the flowering stage to see more colors.
 It is a sure sign that the photoperiod is essential in a plant’s coloring.
 Once you reduce the amount of light exposure to force the marijuana plant into flowering, you may see a color change in the leaves of certain species.

 This process is known as senescence, and it becomes more intense as the flowering stage proceeds.
-Eventually, the biological maturation of the plant causes the production of chlorophyll to slow down and even stop.
+Eventually, the plant’s biological maturation causes the production of chlorophyll to slow down and even stop.
 At this stage, the plant uses its resources to help ripen the flowers, which causes some leaves to wither and die.

 Temperature also plays a significant role in the color of cannabis.
 If you expose your plants to cold temperatures for a prolonged period, you will inhibit chlorophyll production.
 Remember, chlorophyll tends to mask other colors.
 When you reduce its presence, you allow secondary pigments such as anthocyanins to come to the fore.